Pupler/My-Todo-App/README.md

 # 📝 My Todo List - React Application

-A simple and elegant task management application built with React.
+A sleek and intuitive task management application built with React, designed to help you stay organized and boost productivity with simplicity and style.

 ## 📸 Preview